tango-controls/PANIC/doc/recipes/AlarmsHierarchy.rst

 For example, GROUP(test/alarms/*/TEST_[ABC]) will be replaced by::

   any([t.delta>0 for d in FIND(test/alarms/*/TEST_[ABC].all)])

+But, as regular expressions may trigger unexpected results, the syntax with explicit ALARM names is prefered.

 The GROUP macro can be called with one or several expressions separated by commas and a condition separated by semicolon::